-- CO1.
-Identify the relevant topic that is in synchrony with recent trends in information technology by performing the literature survey through standard journal referrals or industry professionals. - CO2.
-Identify the problem statement befitting the domain of interest. - CO3.
-Interpret the problem, analyze the requirements, develop algorithms, and propose innovative ideas to solve the problem. - CO4.
-Implement the project individually and in a team by applying the appropriate software engineering practices and principles. - CO5.
-Create, identify, and apply appropriate techniques, resources, and modern computing tools. - CO6.
-Commit to professional ethics, and to the norms of computing practice. - CO7.
-Apply appropriate testing techniques and develop test cases. - CO8.
-Effectively communicate individually and in a team and be able to comprehend and write effective project report including design documentation with high clarity. - CO9.
-Practice ethical values and lifelong learning. - CO10.
+After tl After the completion of this course, students will be able to: CO1.
+Identify the relevant topic that is in synchrony with recent trends in information technology by performing the literature survey through standard journal referrals or industry professionals.
+CO2.
+Identify the problem statement befitting the domain of interest.
+CO3.
+Interpret the problem, analyze the requirements, develop algorithms, and propose innovative ideas to solve the problem.
+CO4.
+Implement the project individually and in a team by applying the appropriate software engineering practices and principles.
+CO5.
+Create, identify, and apply appropriate techniques, resources, and modern computing tools.
+CO6.
+Commit to professional ethics, and to the norms of computing practice.
+CO7.
+Apply appropriate testing techniques and develop test cases.
+CO8.
+Effectively communicate individually and in a team and be able to comprehend and write effective project report including design documentation with high clarity.
+CO9.
+Practice ethical values and lifelong learning.
+CO10.
 Provide innovative solutions to societal and environmental issues.